josephlimtech/linkedin-profile-scraper-api/README.md

 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns structured data in JSON format.

 ## Getting started
 In order to scrape LinkedIn profiles, we need to make sure the scraper is logged in into LinkedIn.
 For that you need to find your account's session cookie.
 I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles.

-### About using the session cookie
-This script uses the session cookie of a succesfull login into LinkedIn, instead of an e-mail and password to set you logged in.
-I did this because LinkedIn has security measures by blocking login requests from unknown locations.
-So, if you run this script from a server and try to login with an e-mail address and password, your login could be blocked.
-By using a known session, we prevent this from happening and allows you to use this on any server on any location.

 ### Setup
 1. Use your browser to signin into LinkedIn with the account you want to use for scraping.
-2. Open your browser's Dev Tools and find the cookie with the name `li_at`.
+2. After login, ppen your browser's Dev Tools and find the cookie with the name `li_at`.
 Remember the value of that cookie.
 3. Create a `.env` file in the root of this project
 4. Fill it with `LINKEDIN_SESSION_COOKIE_VALUE="the_value_from_step_2"`

+### Starting
-5. Run `npm start`
+1. Run `npm start`
-6. Get a LinkedIn profile, like: http://localhost:3000/?url=https://www.linkedin.com/in/barackobama/
+2. Get a LinkedIn profile, like: http://localhost:3000/?url=https://www.linkedin.com/in/barackobama/

 Example response: